avinor/terraform-azurerm-container-registry/README.md

 # Azure Container Registry

 This module is just a thin wrapper around the `azurerm_container_registry` resource to enforce naming standards and security policies (no admin user enabled).
+It can also assign roles for pulling and pushing images.

 ## Usage